ednapiranha/generalstore-mysterytown/README.md

 Once you've completed your txt files, run [http://localhost:3000/generate](http://localhost:3000/generate) in your browser to regenerate the configuration.

-## Packaging it up for production
+## Packaging it up to play!

 Ready to deploy as a finished standalone package?
 Then do:

-1. Minify files with Grunt in production
+1. Minify files with Grunt

    > node_modules/grunt-cli/bin/grunt

-2. Change `generalstore/media/js/local_settings.js` DEBUG to false.

-3. Run the following to precompile the templates:

-   > node_modules/nunjucks/bin/precompile generalstore/templates > generalstore/media/js/templates.js

-4. Download [nunjucks.js](https://raw.github.com/jlongster/nunjucks/master/browser/nunjucks.js) and save it to `generalstore/media/js/lib/nunjucks.js`

 You only need the contents within generalstore/generalstore (e.g. config/, media/, templates/, main.html).

-After precompiling nunjucks to templates.js and minifying with grunt, main.html should work as is.

-Note that you must run this on some kind of webserver and point to main.html as the default landing page.
+Copy these files in the generalstore subdirectory to the root of your website and set main.html as the default landing page.

-## Running tests

-> make test

-and also

-Load `generalstore/test/tests.html` in a browser